A project of the Michigan Nonprofit Association

 NPower Michigan, NPower Network

-Today, Highway T is a nonprofit organization associated with the Michigan Nonprofit Association (MNA) that provides IT (Information Technology) services to nonprofits at a reduced cost.
-Highway T is dedicated to empowering local nonprofits to take advantage of new technologies to better serve their clients and communities and fulfill their missions.
-They help filter the “huge volume of technology offerings and alternatives to customize a relevant IT solution for each nonprofit.”
-Services that Highway T has offered include infrastructure consulting, hands-on technology service support, assessment and planning, technology assistant grants, and professional training for nonprofit staff, board members, and volunteers.
+Highway T, a nonprofit organization associated with the Michigan Nonprofit Association (MNA), provided technology services to nonprofits at a reduced cost (now delivered by MNA Technology Services).
+Highway T was dedicated to empowering local nonprofits to take advantage of new technologies to better serve their clients and communities and fulfill their missions.
+They helped filter the “huge volume of technology offerings and alternatives to customize a relevant IT solution for each nonprofit.”
+Services that Highway T offered included infrastructure consulting, hands-on technology service support, assessment and planning, technology assistant grants, and professional training for nonprofit staff, board members, and volunteers.